 Recovery Resources & Guidance

-Boulder’s Colorado State University Extension has put together a guide book to help navigate the recovery process.
+Boulder’s Colorado State University Extension has put together a Wildfire Recovery Guide to help navigate the recovery process.
 This guide book covers topics such as returning to your property, cleaning and debris management, mental health, and more.

 Small Business Tool Kit